-Recurly customers don’t need to worry about the portability of their credit card data.
-With Recurly, you can change payment gateways with ease as you needs grow or change.
+Recurly customers don’t need to worry about the portability of their credit and debit card data.
+You can change payment gateways with ease as you needs grow or change.
 It’s as simple as providing the new gateway credentials and checking a box to switch the flow of transactions from one gateway to another.

 Tax compliance is another broad area of compliance.
 As we all know, federal and state tax rules and regulations can be very complicated and can differ by jurisdiction.
 International sales and use taxes along with VAT and GST taxes may also apply.
 Be sure to choose a payment gateway that’s familiar with the tax codes in all the areas in which you plan to do business.

 Choosing a payment gateway is just one of the many key business decisions a subscription business must make.
-Knowing the factors that are most important to your business and knowing how a gateway can meet those requirements will help you choose well and set you up for success.
+Understanding what's most important to your business and knowing how a gateway–or two–can meet those requirements help you choose right.